Free or cheap Easter kids' activities

-Including Easter baking, make your own 'Play-Doh', and family movies on TV
+Including cheap Easter baking, make your own 'Play-Doh', virtual tours and family movies on free TV

 Is it even Easter without baking?
-Unfortunately, many people have struggled to get baking ingredients like flour and eggs recently, but if you have a bit of flour, margarine and sugar then you can make cheap vegan biscuits using this BBC Good Food recipe.
-You could always make them more egg-citing using a little bit of orange or lemon zest, or whatever flavouring you can get your hands on.
+If you have a bit of flour, margarine and sugar then you can make cheap vegan biscuits using this BBC Good Food recipe.
+You could always make them more egg-citing by using a little bit of orange or lemon zest, or whatever flavouring you can get your hands on.

-TOP TIPS: Halve or quarter the recipe if you don't have enough flour (or enough of a substitute ingredient), or just want to save a bit more money by using less.
+TOP TIP: Halve or quarter the recipe if you don't have enough flour (or enough of a substitute ingredient), or if you just want to save a bit more money by using less.
 You'll still get some biscuits to decorate and eat at the end.

 If you don't have decorating icing, you can colour some white icing with food dye, put it in a sealable sandwich bag and snip off the corner to make your own.

-Chocolate nests – good if you've no flour
+Chocolate nests – cheap and simple to make, and good if you've no flour

 TOP TIP: If you've an egg-shaped chocolate mould, you can make your chocolate 'nests' into egg shapes directly – good if you can't get shredded wheat or cornflakes for some tasty rice krispie chocolate 'eggs'.

 25+ family movies on free-to-air TV including The Lion King, Matilda and Ice Age

 There's a good selection of movies on TV this Easter for when the kids take a break from arts & crafts, or when you need a break from the kids.
 Below is a day-by-day round-up, including a mix of family movies that are on free-to-air TV, plus some that require a paid subscription such as Netflix or Prime.